 David's academic field is in Construction Law and Procurement.
-He is currently conducting doctoral level research in early-contractor involvement (ECI).
+He recently completed doctoral level research in early-contractor involvement (ECI).
 He has written a range of journal articles, and technical papers, presented at international conferences, and has advised on a number of projects, including a proposed $150 million re-development of Scott Base, Antarctica.

-David serves on the New Zealand Institute of Quantity Surveyors (NZIQS) National Research Committee and is the Educational, is acting Research Coordinator for the College of Engineering, Construction and Living Sciences and serves as the representative on the NZIQS Dunedin Branch Committee.
-He has also served as a construction degree monitor for NZQA and panel member for new construction degree programmes and has consulted to TANZ eCampus.
+David serves on the SCL NZ National Committee, the New Zealand Institute of Quantity Surveyors (NZIQS) National Research Committee.
+He is the Educational representative on the NZIQS Dunedin Committee and serves on the Research Committee for the College of Engineering, Construction and Living Sciences.
+David also acts as an NZQA construction degree monitor and has served on NZQA panels for new construction degrees, and has consulted to TANZ eCampus.